hth313/ladybug/doc/limitations.rst

 Limitations
 ***********

-This chapter covers known limitations in the current implementation.
+This chapter covers known limitations with the current implementation.

 .. index:: clock display